djandruczyk/MegaTunix/README.md

 ones are needed to run the program, and devel packages are needed for programs like MegaTunix to be compiled.

-MegaTunix requires the following libraries (and their dependancies):
+MegaTunix requires the following libraries (and their dependencies):

 - __minimum gtk+-2.18__
   GTK+ depends on pango, fontconfig, freetype2, glib and atk